 Most buyers will look at 12 to 24 months of monthly revenue, your net profit, and your seller’s discretionary earnings (SDE).
 If you cannot produce those numbers in 20 minutes, you are not ready to sell.

-What to have ready: monthly revenue broken down by source, net profit margin, a clear list of expenses that will not transfer to a new owner (your salary, personal subscriptions, one-off costs), and basic documentation on your tech stack and any third-party dependencies.
+What to have ready: monthly revenue broken down by source, MAU and DAU over 12 months, Day-30 retention rate, churn rate, marketing expenses by channel, net profit margin, a clear SDE calculation (stripping out your salary and one-off owner costs), and basic documentation on your tech stack and any third-party dependencies.

 Apps with clean books close faster and get better offers.
 Buyers discount anything they cannot verify quickly.
 Every day they spend chasing documentation is a day they start wondering what else is missing.